What is Stephen Ministry?

 - Many other of life's challenges

-If you could benefit from the care of a Stephen Minister, or if you know someone who might benefit from the care of a Stephen Minister contact Director of Care Ministry, Theresa Emerson.
+If you could benefit from the care of a Stephen Minister, or if you know someone who might benefit from the care of a Stephen Minister contact our Care Ministries Director, Theresa Emerson, at: email@example.com.